twhisenant/TWO_THERMISTOR_DAQ/README.md

 # TWO_THERMISTOR_DAQ
 Project files for 3 Different Types of Arduino DAQ (in MATLAB and Arduino)
+    This code will take temperature data from two thermistors and display it every second.

-Here is the GitHub repository for this project: https://sites.google.com/site/tristanwhisenantcodedsomething/home/arduino-serial-communication/2-thermistor-daq-system?authuser=0
+Here is the website for this project: https://sites.google.com/site/tristanwhisenantcodedsomething/home/arduino-serial-communication/2-thermistor-daq-system?authuser=0

 Here is the full circuit build video: https://www.youtube.com/watch?v=LDI8AFMOWy8